Fall Retreats 2018

 Each fall, OWL students engage in a four-day intensive experience.
 The objective of these fall retreats is to begin the school year with an experience that will build lasting friendships and provide the foundation for future collaborative fieldwork.
 Below is a summary of what will happen at each grade level.
-More information will be available at goal-setting conferences, August 31 or September 1.
+More information will be available at goal-setting conferences.
 Starting this year, there is a flat fee of $120 for all experiences.

 *Partial scholarships are available upon request.
 Contact Dave Gundale (email@example.com).